iis-esslingen/rover_benchmark/README.md

 #### Parameters:

 -  `base_data_path`: Specifies the base directory of the dataset sequence.
--  `ground_truht_path`: Path to the ground truth file for the selected dataset sequence.
+-  `ground_truth_path`: Path to the ground truth file for the selected dataset sequence.
 -  `output_path`: Directory where the resulting trajectories will be stored.
 -  `cameras`: List of cameras to be used for the evaluation.
 Choices: `d435i`, `t265`, or `pi_cam`.
 -  `trials`: The number of trials to execute for the evaluation.